dempe/dempe.github.io/about.md

 This site's title, <span lang="ja">{{ site.title | escape }}</span> (pronounced sho-sheen), is a Zen concept roughly translated as "beginner's mind."
 It implies curiosity, openness, and approaching things without preconceptions.
 It is the goal of this blog to explore many new and interesting topics - always through the eyes of a beginner.

 Thanks for visiting.
+If you like what you see, subscribe to my [RSS feed](/feed.xml).
 You can reach me at <a href="mailto:chrisdempewolf@protonmail.com">chrisdempewolf@protonmail.com</a>.